DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.8.0.md

 - Primary attacks are even weaker now, to encourage the player to use their secondary attacks more often.
 - Secondary attacks are slightly stronger now.
 - It takes a little longer to charge the mana meter
-- Perfect dodge detection should be much better for melee attacks
+- Perfect dodge detection is better for melee attacks
 - Buffed the dodge distance

 ## Interact Animation